lf-edge/eve/docs/LOGGING.md

 * when the timer is recalculated with above criterion, one exception is that the new time delay will be allowed to go smaller or it will be kept the same as before if there exists more than 5 files in the directory.
 This is to prevent the total files in the directory oscillating around a high number which would cause a longer delay in uploading of gzip files.

 The "loguploader" collects stats of round-trip delay, controller CPU load percentage and log batch processing time.
 The current EVE implementation does not use those stats in calculating the uploading timer values.

+The already uploaded gzip files are put in a circular buffer in /persist/newlog/keepSentQueue directory.
+This directory will keep up to 1000 gzip files (maximum of 50 Mbytes of compressed log data).

 To prevent the log messages grow without bounds over time, the 'failedUpload' directory will only keep up to 1000 gzip files, each with maximum of 50K, to be under 50M in the directory.
 The '/persist' partition space is monitored, and if the available space is under 100M, the 'newlogd' will kick in the gzip file recycle operation just as the controller uplink is unreachable.